Gowiem/Sisyphus/README.md

 Once you've gotten all of the above working and you've been able to check out the site at localhost:3000 you'll only need to do the following two things to get the server running again.
 - Start MongoDB, in a new terminal window => `mongod`
 - Start the Rails server from the project directory => `cd ~/Workspace/Sisyphus && rails server` Note that '~/Workspace/Sisyphus' is the directory where you cloned the project and it may be in a different location depending on where you put it.
-- Login information=> Email: firstname@email.com Password: password12
+- Login information => Email: firstname@email.com Password: password12

 ## Seed Data